johanjvr/form-saver-1/README.md

 # Form Saver

-Automatically save form field data as the user types.
+A vanilla JavaScript project that demonstrates persisting form data on page reload.

 My ninth project as part of the [Vanilla JS Academy](https://vanillajsacademy.com/) 🤠